alecoder-ceo/fresh/docs/latest/introduction/index.md

 ---
 description: |
-  Fresh is a full stack modern web framework for JavaScript and TypeScript developers, designed to build high-quality, performant, and personalized web applications.
+  Fresh is a full stack modern web framework for JavaScript and TypeScript developers, designed to build high-quality, performant. and personalized web applications.
 ---